rofe33/Bibles/English/Updated King James Version (UKJV)/The New Testament/README.md

-# How the PDF file is generated?
+# How is the PDF file created?
-The PDF file is created with the command `pdfmom,` which requires the most recent versions of `groff` and `mom`.
+The PDF file is created with the command `pdfmom`, which requires the most recent versions of `groff` and `mom`.
+More information can be found at [github](https://github.com/0xR3V/Bibles)

 ```shell
 pdfmom -k UKJV-the-new-testament.mom > UKJV-the-new-testament.pdf